llmos-ai/llmos.ai/docs/installation/configurations.md

 # LLMOS Operator version to be installed
 llmosOperatorVersion: v0.1.0

-# LLMOS chart repository, set to "latest" or "dev".
+# LLMOS chart repository, set to "latest", "rc" or "dev".
 Defaults to latest.
 chartRepo: latest

 # Kubernetes version to be installed.
 Defaults to a stable k3s version if not specified.